campbe13/JS320-2021/09-fetchapi/README.md

 We have seen [reqres.in](https://reqres.in/) this is a very useful site.
 We can use it to test all of the RESTful communication that we can do without the need to use our own website + api. it gives real responses with Fake data so we can test live

-For this lab you are going to create a simple form that takes as input a number, use HTML5 to ensure it is a number.
+For this lab you are going to create a simple form that takes as input a number, use HTML5 to ensure it is a number, range 1-6
 You will have a button to submit the form.
 The number will be used to construct a URL, use a fetch then read the data from the from the api.
 ### Here are a few hints for you: